josephbalatrokerry/JokingAround/README.md

 # Version 1.6.0 (+1 Joker)
 # Uncommon
-# Conspiracy
+## Conspiracy
-Gain a random Spectral card for each 3 rerolls made in the same shop.
+Gain a random Spectral card for each 3 rerolls made in the same shop

+# Version 1.7.0 (+5 Jokers, +1 Deck)

+# Common
+## Revolution
+(ft. france) Destroys your econ for impressive deck-thinning possibilities
+## Washing Machine
+Destroys all scored enhanced cards.
+## Smiley Face Jr
+Look, I'm in this mod's description!
+(C) Smilington Faceczergald Junior

+Does nothing and can't appear in runs.
+He's the mod's mascot and is on it's icon

+# Uncommon
+## Whetstone
+Like Card Sharp, but for card ranks and gives X1.5 Mult
+## Gamblers Anonymous
+Gives unconditional X3 Mult at the cost of... debuffing all cards.
+Sounds bad, but it can be good if you don't rely on cards for scoring

+# Rare
+## Traveller
+Turns all played cards Bonus or Mult.
+Like Hiker, but cooler!
+(Vampire stocks just soared)

+# Decks
+## Everchanging Deck
+Randomly changes ranks, suits and enhancements of all cards held in hand at the end of round

 ### Made by Temmy1 (real name Jo.Ker, Joe Kerry) with help of my brother (real name Po.Ker, Poe Kerry) and [Balatro's Discord server](https://discord.com/invite/balatro)